 Sharing email lists to build look-alike audiences and retargeting was one of the last ways to keep iOS targeting effective after Apple ditched IDFA.
 In June, developers were looking for workarounds to preserve the pre-iOS 14 environment, but the company has been steadily closing all available loopholes.

-Below, we present some of the developers' speculations on what tools would remain available after iOS 14 release, as well as the corresponding responses from the App Store team.
-They could be found in the FAQ section of the App Store User Privacy and Data Use page.
+Below, we present some of the developers' speculations on what tools will remain available after iOS 14 release, as well as the corresponding responses from the App Store team.
+They can be found in the FAQ section of the App Store User Privacy and Data Use page.